 Online or Offline?

-Some business account providers (e.g. Cashplus) will allow you complete the application process entirely online.
+Some business account providers (e.g. Cashplus) will allow you to complete the application process entirely online.
 Others (e.g. Barclays) will let you apply online, but ask you to visit a branch to complete the process.